publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch6/m__us_usc_t23_s602.md

         (9)  __Beneficial effects__  __.—__

-        The Secretary shall determine that financial assistance for the project under this chapter will—
+        The Secretary shall determine that financial assistance for the project under the TIFIA program will—

             (A) foster, if appropriate, partnerships that attract public and private investment for the project;